Croatian euro coins: Design

+Croatian Cities series

 Impact

 The Croatian Ministry of Finance estimated the cost of the changeover from the kuna to the euro to be around 2 billion kuna.
 Government analysis indicates that most of the cost would be on the loss of the conversion business by the banking system, which is expected to lead to a rise in other banking fees.
 There is a possibility of a general price increase for consumers, with a simultaneous general currency conversion risk for most debtors.

-Future

-Starting in January 2023, the Croatian National Bank will publish quarterly national reference rate for the euro, on the basis of which variable interest rates are calculated.